Textformats and Webfonts

 The Webfonts screen

-Add your webfonts by .woff/.woff2/.ttf file, or by <link> or <script> tag.
+Add your webfonts by .woff/.woff2/.ttf file, or by <link> or <script> tag or Google Fonts import.
 Different web font providers will give you different options for including a font on a website and these options should cover all of them.

 Any font can be converted to a .woff font, just google for example "ttf to woff converter".
 Woff is the saftest way to go and works even on older browsers.